Kingsford-Group/codonmoe/README.md

 # CodonMoE

+(more details and paper link to be updated)
 CodonMoE is a Python package that implements Adaptive Mixture of Codon Reformative Experts (CodonMoE)  for RNA analyses.

 ## Installation